yorelisacodes/CodeWars/README.md

 DESCRIPTION:

 This code should store "codewa.rs" as a variable called name but it's not working.
 Can you figure out why?

+27. Function 1 - hello world

+DESCRIPTION:
+Make a simple function called greet that returns the most-famous "hello world!".

+Style Points
+Sure, this is about as easy as it gets.
+But how clever can you be to create the most creative "hello world" you can think of?
+What is a "hello world" solution you would want to show your friends?